AI Trends 2026: 9 Shifts Changing Work & Home

 You will see more narrow, high-impact agentic workflows.
 Department-level autonomy is likely still a few years out because it needs high-profile proof points that survive audit, risk, and real operational complexity.

-When will household AI robots become mainstream?
+When will robots in homes and cars become mainstream?

 Because advantage compounds when people move from using AI to integrating it into repeatable workflows with governance and measurable impact.
 Prompting helps.
 Integration changes throughput and business outcomes.